 With monthly amounts of

-With the aim of saving for
+With the aim to save for

 You'll have contributed